lmesh91/mesh-collatz/README.md

 This repository contains code that computes the average delay of Mesh-Collatz sequences, and records other interesting statistics.

 CUDA is required to run this program.
-I haven't tested it on other platforms, and was tested only on an  RTX 3080, so don't be surprised if it crashes unless you have a powerful GPU.
+I haven't tested it on platforms besides Windows, and it was tested only on an RTX 3080, so don't be surprised if it crashes.